Coool-one/God-tool/README.md

 God tool is a multitool with **INSANE** attack speed and damage, durability, enchantability etc etc, but its **really HARD to get in survival/hardcore**

+**Note : if you want to see the source code for the fabric version go to the fabric branch in this repo**

 **Download the mod from modrinth**

 ## Comparison Chart